815 KAR 15:025. New installations, general design, construction, and inspection criteria for boilers, pressure vessels, and pressure piping.

 STATUTORY AUTHORITY: KRS 236.030, 236.120

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 236.030 and 236.120 authorizes the executive director, through the Board of Boiler Rules, to fix reasonable fees and standards for the safe construction, installation, inspection and repair of boilers, pressure vessels and associated pressure piping.
-This administrative regulation is necessary to establish the design, construction and inspection criteria requirements of the boiler inspection section for all boilers and pressure vessels not exempted by KRS 236.060.
-This administrative regulation incorporates provisions contained in other 815 KAR Chapter 15 administrative regulations which are being repealed simultaneously.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 236.030 and 236.120 authorize the commissioner, through the Board of Boiler and Pressure Vessel Rules, to fix reasonable fees and standards for the safe construction, installation, inspection, and repair of boilers, pressure vessels, and associated pressure piping.
+This administrative regulation establishes the design, construction, and inspection criteria requirements of the boiler inspection section for all boilers and pressure vessels not exempted by KRS 236.060.

 Section 1.
 Minimum Standards.
 (1) Boiler and pressure vessels.
-All new boilers and pressure vessels, except those approved pursuant to Section 5 of this administrative regulation as "state specials," shall comply with applicable provisions of 815 KAR Chapter 15 of the Kentucky administrative regulations and the ASME Boiler and Pressure Vessel Code/1989, which is hereby incorporated by reference.
+All new boilers and pressure vessels, except those approved pursuant to Section 5 of this administrative regulation as "state specials," shall comply with applicable provisions of 815 KAR Chapter 15 and the ASME Boiler and Pressure Vessel Code, 2013 Edition, as established by KRS 236.040(2).
+All pressure vessels for human occupancy shall comply with the ASME Safety Standard for Pressure Vessels for Human Occupancy, 2012 Edition, as established by KRS 236.040(3).

 (c) Compliance with a later edition of this code shall be deemed equivalent and may be used in lieu of the edition specified.

-(2) Details of vessels of special design not covered by the code or not fully complying with the ASME Code shall be submitted to the Boiler Section of the State Fire Marshal's Office and approval secured before field erection or construction shall begin.
+(3) Details of vessels of special design not covered by the code or not fully complying with the ASME Code shall be submitted to the Boiler Section of the Division of Plumbing and approval secured before field erection or construction shall begin.

-1. The Power Piping Code is published by and available from the American Society of Mechanical Engineers, United Engineering Center, 345 East 47th Street, New York, New York 10017.
+(b) The Piping Codes are published by and available from the American Society of Mechanical Engineers, Two Park Avenue, New York, New York 10017.

-3. Compliance with a later edition of this code shall be deemed equivalent and may be used in lieu of the edition specified.
+(d) Compliance with a later edition of a code referenced in this subsection shall be deemed equivalent and may be used in lieu of the edition specified.

-(b) The maximum allowable design temperature and pressure of the piping system and all of its component parts shall meet or exceed the operating control settings of the boiler itself.
+(e) The maximum allowable design temperature and pressure of the piping system and all of its component parts shall meet or exceed the operating control settings of the boiler or pressure vessel.

 Section 3.
 Installation Inspection or First Inspection and Stamping of New Boilers and Pressure Vessels.
 (1) Stamping.
 Upon completion of the installation or at the time of first inspection, a Commonwealth of Kentucky serial number shall be assigned to the boiler or pressure vessel and shall be applied to the boiler or pressure vessel as follows:

-(a) Steel boilers shall be stamped with the letters, "KY" followed by the state serial number assigned, and pressure vessels shall be stamped with the letters "KY" followed by the numeral "K" and the remainder of the state serial number assigned.
-The stamping shall be accomplished as follows:
+(a) Steel boilers and pressure vessels shall be stamped with the letters "KY" followed by the state serial number assigned.
+The stamping shall be accomplished as established in subparagraphs 1. and 2. of this paragraph.

-1. Stamping shall be applied in the immediate area of code stamping on the boiler or pressure vessel and shall be in letters and figures not less than five-sixteenths (5/16) inch in height.
+1. Stamping shall be applied in the immediate area of code stamping on the boiler or pressure vessel and shall be in letters and numbers not less than five-sixteenths (5/16) inch in height.

-2. A metal tag may additionally be used showing identical lettering and serial number as used in the stamping, this tag shall be securely affixed in the area of the manufacturer's name plate or data plate.
+2. A metal tag shall be used showing identical lettering and serial number as used in the stamping.
+This tag shall be securely affixed in the area of the manufacturer's name plate or data plate.

 (b) Cast iron boilers shall have securely attached to the boiler (preferably adjacent to the manufacturer's data plate or in the most conspicuous area) a metal tag not less than one (1) inch in height on which the letters "KY" and the state serial number shall be stamped.